ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 <h3 id="ecg-property_main">Is this your main property?</h3>

 This is the property in which the client lives.
 If they have separated and are now living elsewhere their former house is no longer the main property.

+Legal aid is based on how much money you have.
+That means any property you own must be considered, even if you don't live in it.
+Your 'home' is where you live as your only or main residence and includes caravans, houseboats or other vehicles.

 <h3 id="ecg-property_share">What is your share of the property?</h3>